 If you don’t know what your requirements are, how can you tell them to your provider?
 Better yet, how can they meet them?

-Define the requirements, pain points, and specific issues you want addressed.
+Define the requirements, pain points, and specific issues you want to be addressed.
 Then prioritize them and let your provider know.

 3. Develop Realistic Expectations